 As events begin to restart and venues reopen, use your best judgement to decide if attendance is safe or appropriate.

 Every year, players worldwide compete in local qualifying tournaments.
 The winners of these Qualifier tournaments will win a guaranteed seat at their country’s Catan National Championship.
 Players will face off against all other Qualifier winners to become the year’s National Champion.
 Every two years, the National Champions are sent to the Catan World Championships.
-The 2020 World Championship will be held in Malta, late 2020.
+The 2021 World Championship will be held in Malta, November 2021.

 History of the Catan World Championship Program